hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 - Model the executables of an application.
 - Model the system's source code.

-### Deployment Diagrams
+### ⭐️⭐️⭐️ Deployment Diagrams

 Deployment diagrams are used to visualize the topology of the physical components of a system, where the software components are deployed.

-Deployment diagrams are used to describe the static deployment view of a system.
 Deployment diagrams consist of nodes and their relationships.

-#### Purpose of Deployment Diagrams
+Deployment diagrams are used for describing the hardware components, where software components are deployed.

 Component diagrams and deployment diagrams are closely related.
 Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware, while these two diagrams are special diagrams used to focus on software and hardware components.

+#### Purpose of Deployment Diagrams

 The purpose of deployment diagrams can be described as −

-- Visualize the hardware topology of a system.
+- Visualize the **hardware topology** of a system.
-- Describe the hardware components used to deploy software components.
+- Describe the **hardware components** used to deploy software components.
-- Describe the runtime processing nodes.
+- Describe the **runtime processing nodes**.

 #### How to Draw a Deployment Diagram?

-Deployment diagram represents the deployment view of a system.
-It is related to the component diagram because the components are deployed using the deployment diagrams.
 A deployment diagram consists of nodes.
-Nodes are nothing but physical hardware used to deploy the application.Deployment diagrams are useful for system engineers.
+Nodes are nothing but physical hardware used to deploy the application.